 22% of marketers reported lack of tools to optimize or personalize email as an email marketing challenge in 2020.
 Despite this hurdle, we asked marketing professionals and small business owners for their best tips to thrive in email marketing.

-From focusing on action items to leveraging automation, check out these seven email marketing tips for small businesses.
+From focusing on action items to leveraging automation, check out these email marketing tips for small businesses.

 1. Focus on Action Items Over Exposition